openresty/lua-nginx-module/README.markdown

 Specifies the buffer size used by cosocket reading operations.

 This buffer does not have to be that big to hold everything at the same time because cosocket supports 100% non-buffered reading and parsing.
-So even `1` byte buffer size should still work everywhere but the performance could be bad.
+So even `1` byte buffer size should still work everywhere but the performance could be terrible.

 This directive was first introduced in the `v0.5.0rc1` release.